T

 What travellers told us

 6. 6Supermarkets are your reliable fallback.
-Stock up on plant-based milks, yogurts, bread, fruits, and vegetables for easy breakfasts and snacks.
+Stock up on plant-based milk, yogurt, bread, and snacks for quick meals or to supplement restaurant visits.

 Community check-ins